 Day by day

-- On arrival at Turin Airport, we transfer directly to our hotel, the 4* Grand Hotel Sitea.
-That evening we have dinner in our hotel – wine, water and coffee are included with all group lunches and dinners.
+- We arrive at Milan Malpensa Airport mid-afternoon and transfer directly to Turin and our hotel, the 4* Grand Hotel Sitea.
+We have dinner in our hotel – wine, water and coffee are included with all group lunches and dinners.

-- We start our first full day in Turin with an introductory walk through the historic heart of the city.
+- We begin with an introductory walk through the historic heart of the city.
 Turin was founded in 28 BC by Augustus and the city’s grid-like street system is but one indication of its ancient Roman origins.
-We see remains from the city’s Roman past and then visit the renaissance Cathedral, a delightful building of 1491 by the Tuscan, Meo del Capriono.
-Attached to it is the famous Chapel of the Holy Shroud, a fine work by Guarino Guarini of 1667 to 1690 and now restored following a disastrous fire in 1997.
-Nearby is the superb church of San Lorenzo, also by Guarini, and dating from 1667.
-We break for a group lunch and continue to Palazzo Madama.
-The oldest parts of the building incorporate both ancient Roman and later medieval structures, while in the eighteenth century a stunning facade and new ceremonial staircase was added to the palazzo by Filippo Juvarra.
-Following a long restoration, the palace is now open and is the home of a remarkable collection of paintings and decorative arts.
-We return to our hotel and the evening will be free.
+We see first some remains from the city’s Roman past and then visit the renaissance Cathedral, a delightful building of 1491 by the Tuscan, Meo del Capriono.
+Attached to it is the famous Chapel of the Holy Shroud, a fine work by Guarino Guarini of 1667 to 1690, the interior of which we shall see the following morning.
+Nearby is the superb church of San Lorenzo, also by Guarini (1624 – 1683), and dating from 1667 which we shall also visit.
+Following a group lunch, we return to Piazza Castello to visit Palazzo Madama, home to a remarkable collection of paintings and decorative arts The oldest parts of the building incorporate both ancient Roman and later medieval structures, while in the eighteenth century a stunning facade and new ceremonial staircase was added to the palazzo by Filippo Juvarra (1678 – 1736) in 1718 - 1721.
+The evening will be free.